Markforged 3D Printing Capabilities

 Fully enclosed build chamber, ultra-quiet motion system, and humidity controlled material storage.

-Print composite parts that are 10 times the strength of plastic by reinforcing chopped-carbon nylon with continuous strands of fiberglass.
-The Onyx Pro nails the sweet spot of power and affordability.
+The Markforged Onyx Pro 3D Printer nails the sweet spot of power and affordability.
+This 3D printer prints composite parts that are 10 times the strength of plastic by reinforcing chopped-carbon nylon with continuous strands of fiberglass.

-Achieve high-performance parts straight off the print bed.
-The Mark Two combines Markforged's unique continuous carbon fiber reinforcement with workhorse reliability for the most durable, versatile parts.
+The Markforged Mark Two 3D Printer combines Markforged's unique continuous carbon fiber reinforcement with workhorse reliability for the most durable, versatile parts.
+This 3D printer gives you the power to achieve high-performance parts straight off the print bed.

 Carbon Fiber Filament